femou1/pb-handbooks/pb_gamerules.md

 # Notice
 PB Kronos employs a server-side detection system to detect some common exploits.
 If you are banned for exploiting, chances are there is additionally an automated flag associated with your ban.
 All actions detected are not publicly listed for security reasons.

+PB Kronos employs the Roblox Banning API to ban users.
+All bans will include Roblox-associated alternate accounts across a specific game universe.

 ![image|400x500, 50%](upload://oma0q8ZVn3vCwa8eMYWVvzPjwUL.jpeg)